LesleyLai/blog/contents/blog/bilingual_blog/en.md

 and I finally implemented it at the end of 2019.
 My implementation of internationalization was probably different from most people, as I use plain Typescript without any third-party libraries such as [i18next](https://www.i18next.com/).
-I heavily rely on Typescript's remarkable features in its type system for my implementation.
+And I heavily rely on Typescript's remarkable features in its type system for my implementation.

-It is probably not the most "proper" and scalable solution, but I think it fits the particular use case of a personal blog well.
+My solution is probably not the most "proper" and scalable, but I think it fits the particular use case of a personal blog well.
-My approach provides several important advantages:
+It provides several important advantages:
 - The type system guarantees that it is impossible to forget to translate any entry
 - It is very flexible as I can have arbitrarily different Javascript for different languages (Since this website is implemented in React, I can have arbitrary JSX [^1]).
 This is a useful property when I only want to render certain UI elements in a selected language (for example, Twitter is banned in China, so I removed my Twitter link on the Chinese version of this site.)
-- I don't need to learn an i18n library just for my blog And thus, I recommend you use a similar approach if you want to create a multilingual personal website.
+- I don't need to learn an i18n library just for my blog

+And thus, I recommend you use a similar approach if you want to create a multilingual personal website.

 [^1]: For people not familiar with JSX, it is a syntax extension of Javascript that enables us to write HTML-like UI code easily.
 It is designed to work together with React.js, but people also use it with other technologies such as Vue.js.
 [Here](https://reactjs.org/docs/introducing-jsx.html) is an introduction to JSX.